freedomofpress/securedrop-docs/docs/admin/deployment/landing_page.rst

 .. warning:: This is a strict requirement for inclusion in
              the SecureDrop Directory

-Perfect Forward Secrecy
+Perfect forward secrecy
 -----------------------

-Perfect Forward Secrecy (PFS) is a property of encryption protocols that ensures each SSL session has a unique key, meaning that if the key is compromised in the future it can't be used to decrypt previously recorded SSL sessions.
+Perfect forward secrecy (PFS) is a property of encryption protocols that ensures each SSL session has a unique key, meaning that if the key is compromised in the future it can't be used to decrypt previously recorded SSL sessions.
 You may need to talk to your CA (certificate authority) and CDN (content delivery network) for this, although our recommended configuration below provides forward secrecy.

-SSL Certificate Recommendations
+SSL certificate recommendations
 -------------------------------

 Regardless of where you choose to purchase your SSL cert and which CA